Oceanswave/balena-azure-pipelines-agent/README.md

 # balena-azure-pipelines-agent

-If you're looking for a way to quickly and easily add and manage a self-hosted Azure Pipelines Agents running on a Raspberry Pi or any [aarch64-based hardware](https://www.balena.io/docs/reference/base-images/devicetypes/), you've come to the right place.
+If you're looking for a way to quickly and easily add and manage self-hosted Azure Pipelines Agents to build aarch64 binaries whether they be running on a x86_64 host or even running on a Raspberry Pi or any [aarch64-based hardware](https://www.balena.io/docs/reference/base-images/devicetypes/), you've come to the right place.

 This project is a [balenaCloud](https://www.balena.io/cloud) stack with the following services: